 The San Francisco Sunday Examiner and Chronicle calls Norris “one of the most eloquent yet earthbound spiritual writers of our time."

-The South Dakota Humanities Council will work with a publisher to print 3,000 copies of a joint special edition.
-It will be used for both a circulating library and for distributing free copies throughout the state.
-Statehood logos and the joint selection as the North and South Dakota One Book will appear on the front book cover.
+The South Dakota Humanities Council worked with a publisher to print 3,000 copies of a joint special edition used for both a circulating library and for distributing free copies throughout the state.
+Statehood logos and the joint selection as the North and South Dakota One Book appear on the front book cover.

 South Dakota Humanities Council uses its One Book Program to engage audiences from the smallest towns, biggest cities and reservations in the state.
 This project presents a unique opportunity to commemorate a milestone, and honor the great state of South Dakota through cultural and literary programming.

-Norris will conduct a six-city tour in South Dakota, making stops in geographically diverse locations, including an appearance at the 2014 South Dakota Festival of Books Sept.
+Norris conducted a six-city tour in South Dakota, making stops in geographically diverse locations, including an appearance at the 2014 South Dakota Festival of Books Sept.
 26-28 in Sioux Falls.

-In addition to the book, a study guide will be produced with a special section on the current relevance of early statehood issues.
+In addition to the book, a study guide was produced with a special section on the current relevance of early statehood issues.

 About the Author